 “Five hundred years and many moons ago your ancestors along with the Portuguese touched foot in my home land South America, enslaved and catechised our indigenous people and pillaged our riches.
 I’m here to take back what is ours!
 I’m here for LA VENGANZA!!
 Arrrrrrrrrrr…”

 Of course I didn’t say that.
-We where just anchored for the day and left to the next port the day after.
+We were just anchored for the day and left to the next port the day after.
 Still I wonder what could possibly happen if I really said such thing and they’d taken it seriously… Well… We will never know!

 That’s it.
 Another part of this incredible trip.
 A part full of surprises and constant adaptation.
 Finding crew on the move proved feasible and extremely enjoyable.